hdShang/arxiv-daily/docs/cs-CV/2025-09-10/papers/250908670v1-fractalpinn-flow-a-fractal-inspired-network-for-unsupervised-optical.md

 ---
 layout: default
-title: FractalPINN-Flow: A Fractal-Inspired Network for Unsupervised Optical Flow Estimation with Total Variation Regularization
+title: "FractalPINN-Flow: A Fractal-Inspired Network for Unsupervised Optical Flow Estimation with Total Variation Regularization"
 ---

 # FractalPINN-Flow: A Fractal-Inspired Network for Unsupervised Optical Flow Estimation with Total Variation Regularization